 Robbie Coleman and Jo Hodges are multidisciplinary public artists based in Dumfries and Galloway, Scotland.
 Robbie Coleman has a background in sculpture and live art.
 He project manages large-scale public arts projects and is Co-Director of the D-LUX light festival and The Environmental Arts Festival Scotland.
 Jo Hodges is an artist, curator and producer with a background in Human Ecology, community development and social justice. learn more

 Natural Sciences trained, Mike Bonaventura holds an honorary professorship in the School of Interdisciplinary Studies at the University of Glasgow, a doctorate [PhD] in Artificial Intelligence, is an external examiner at the Centre for Climate Justice at Glasgow Caledonian University, is a (lapsed) chartered engineer [IEE C.Eng.] and co-inventor of three software patents in decision-making systems. learn more

-Joyce McMillan is theatre critic of The Scotsman, and also writes a political and social commentary column for the paper.
-She has been involved in many campaigns for democracy and human rights, both in Scotland and internationally, and has been a freelance journalist, based in Edinburgh, Scotland, for more than 30 years. learn more
+Joyce McMillan is theatre critic, and political social commentator for The Scotsman.
+She has been involved in many campaigns for democracy and human rights, both in Scotland and internationally, and has been a freelance journalist, based in Edinburgh, Scotland, for more than 30 years.